Michigan Criminal Defense Attorney

 A criminal defense lawyer has many jobs.
 In addition to calling witnesses in your defense and cross-examining witnesses that the prosecution puts forward, the most experienced, aggressive criminal defense attorneys may also:

-• Find and hire investigators that can investigate not only the alleged crime but also the witnesses that the prosecution is going to call to the stand.
-If these investigators can find evidence that would make a witness’s testimony less believable, this could help your case tremendously.
-Different types of expert testimony may be helpful and only the most experienced, skillful criminal defense litigators will know what experts are most influential and knowledgeable.
-An “expert witness” may be able to present evidence that would tend to show your innocence or rebut evidence that the prosecution presents which would make the prosecution’s case less credible.
+- Connections to top experts can be vital to building an effective defense.
+Different types of expert testimony may be helpful, and only the most experienced, skillful criminal defense litigators will know what experts are most influential and knowledgeable.
+An “expert witness” may present evidence that would tend to show your innocence or rebut evidence that the prosecution offers, making the prosecution’s case less credible.